plotly/academy/_react/4-redux-state-management.md

 This action thus has a type of `'CHANGE_LOCATION'` and passes along some data with the `location` property.

-That's nice and all, but this won't change the store automatically.
+That's nice and all, but this won't change the state automatically.
 We have to tell Redux what to do when this action comes in, which we do in a so-called reducer.

 A reducer is a simple function that takes two arguments, the current state and the action that was dispatched: